jeraman/insertions/IGK-research/Capture-and-Backstream.md

 - https://github.com/openframeworks/openFrameworks/issues/4662
 - https://forum.openframeworks.cc/t/ofvideoplayer-load-and-loadmovie-problems-when-streaming/21636/8

 There are two paths to test.
-Using *ofxGStreamer* and using *ofxAvFoundationHLSPlayer*
+Using *ofxGStreamer* and using *ofxAvFoundationHLSPlayer*.
+I was successful using the later.
+The former is a p;otential path to support other platforms (e.g. windows, and linux).

 ### ofxAvFoundationHLSPlayer
 This is the solution I've found!